Skip to content

 If the team approves your case, you will be eligible to receive transcripted credit for WR1 without taking WRTG 1010: Introduction to College Writing.

-You can find more information and take the Pre-Orientation and Assessment here.
+You can find more information and take the Writing Pre-Orientation and Assessment here.

-Yes, the pre-orientation is required for all Freshman students.
+Yes, the pre-orientation is required for all new students.
 However, you can opt out of the essay if you have an equivalent WR1 credit or if you want to take WRTG 1010.

-The pre-orientation and assessment is open all year, but you should take it at least 5 days prior to your orientation date.
+The pre-orientation and assessment is open all year, but you should take it at least 5 business days prior to your orientation/registration date.
+Students who fail to complete the assessment prior to orientation can take it any time.

 Qualifying Test Scores